-We have good news and bad news.
-Let’s swallow the bitter pill first.
+The bitter pill first.
 Approximately one in three projects fail because of unclear requirements.
-All wasted efforts, time, and money are a result of vague direction.
+All wasted efforts, time, and money result from vague directions.

 - What is Requirements Gathering?

 - Main Types of Project Requirements in IT